How to Make Your Resume Work History Look Better

 - Prioritize.
 Take the time to tweak your resume for every job you apply to.
 List your most relevant duties first, being sure to connect your accomplishments to the job description.
 Move your other responsibilities down the list.
 You’ll be able to “mix and match” based on the job opening, so your top qualities are always listed first.

 - Use bullets in addition to narrative paragraphs.
-In order to highlight your work achievements, format them in a bulleted list immediately following a short narrative description of your specific work responsibilities.
+To highlight your work achievements, format them in a bulleted list immediately following a short narrative description of your specific work responsibilities.
 This will allow the accomplishments to “pop” on the page, setting you apart from your competition.

 - Quantify your accomplishments.
 Numbers work well on resumes.
 They are informative and noticeable.
 For example, “Increased fiscal year revenue 25%” sounds much better than “Improved revenue.”
 Use percentages, dollars, and numbers instead of words to show what you achieved at the positions you have held, and selectively boldface these figures so that they immediately catch the hiring manager’s eye.